dennisnderitu254/simple_shell/README.md

 simple_shell project repository
 ===============================

-This repository contains the files for Holberton's **simple_shell**.
+This repository contains the files for ALX's **simple_shell**.
 It can be compiled using GCC and will execute a simple shell that can be used for some basic tasks and programs most commonly found in the /bin/ folder.

 # Pre-requisites